 Some examples of Training requirements are:

 Always document the training activities.
 The Training Register should contain the date and time of training, name and qualifications of the trainer, subjects covered, names and signatures of attendees.
 Retain these records for your Bloodborne Pathogen training for a minimum of three (3) years.
 Other training records should be retained according to your policies, however, as a Best Practice it could be three (3) years.
+Get a professional safety trainer.

 Step Six: Evaluate the safety program